mposolda/misc/stocker/README.md

 - Implement charts (and other info) for currencies

-- Implement charts (and other info) for stocks
+- Implement charts (and other info) for stocks including dividend gain

+- Implement charts( and other info) for history of the portfolio

+P2:

+- Rename FinhubHttpClient interface to something like "RESTDataClient" .

 - Implement CandlesHistoryManager CZK methods

 - Implement charts for currencies and stocks regarding CZK

-P2:

 - TODOS: others